Comet C/2021 O3 (PanSTARRS) Might Be Visible In 2022

 Since February 1, 2022, the comet has been too close to the Sun to be properly observed, so at the moment, there is no data about its current brightness.

 Is the comet C/2021 O3 (PanSTARRS) visible?

 Even with the help of telescopes, the comet is hardly observable yet.
-However, if it survives the perihelion, the PanSTARRS comet might become a naked-eye object or, at least, a binocular target.
-C/2021 O3 will reach perihelion on April 20, 2022, lying at the distance of 0.29 AU from the Sun — as close as Mercury.
-At about the same time, C/2021 O3 will have its maximum visual magnitude of about 5.
-On May 8, 2022, the comet will make the nearest approach to the Earth at 0.6 AU, and its visual magnitude will lower to 6.8.
+However, if it survives perihelion, the PanSTARRS comet might become a binocular target.
+C/2021 O3 will reach perihelion on April 21, 2022, lying at the distance of 0.29 AU from the Sun — as close as Mercury.
+At about the same time, C/2021 O3 will have its maximum visual magnitude of about 7.4.
+On May 8, 2022, the comet will make the nearest approach to the Earth at 0.6 AU, and its visual magnitude will lower to 10.

-C/2021 O3 will favor the Northern Hemisphere, where it will be visible starting from the second half of April 2022.
+C/2021 O3 will favor the Northern Hemisphere, where it is expected to be visible by the first few nights of May 2022.
 In late April-May, the comet will move across Aries, Taurus, Perseus, and Camelopardalis constellations.
 On May 2, 2022, observers will have a chance to spot a unique event: the waxing Moon, 0.7 magnitude Mercury, and the comet C/2021 O3 will simultaneously appear near the Pleiades star cluster!
 All four objects will fit within the field of view of wide-angle binoculars (starting from 11° field of view).

 Will the comet C/2021 O3 (PanSTARRS) survive perihelion?